 Mounted on a red granite base, the sculpture depicts an Native American Soldier in jungle fatigues, holding a rifle in one hand and an Eagle Feather Staff in the other.
-The names, rank, home of record, date of casualty-how they died (still to be completed is the tribal affiliation) of all Native American Indians who died as a result of the Vietnam war etched into two of the four black granite panels which skirt the base of the entire statuary.
+The names, rank, home of record, date of casualty, and how they died (still to be completed is the tribal affiliation) of all Native American Indians who died as a result of the Vietnam war are etched into two of the four black granite panels which skirt the base of the entire statuary.
 When we do tours we emphasize the importance of the Eagle Feather Staff.

 (Stay Tuned Audio of this Tribute Coming Soon)